elugens/hello-javascript/docs/general-javascript-questions/code-quality/coding-style.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Linters are tools that can automatically check the style of your code and make improvement suggestions.
-The great thing about them is that style-checking can also find bugs, like typos in variable or function names.
+The great thing about linters is that style-checking can also find bugs, like typos in variable or function names.
 Because of this feature, using a linter is recommended even if you do not want to stick to one particular code style.
 </div>
   </div>
 </details>